callstats-io/amazon-connect-reference-dialer/README.salesforce.md

 1. Login to your salesforce account and make sure your session has not timed out.
 2. Install the unmanaged package: https://login.salesforce.com/packaging/installPackage.apexp?p0=04t2o000000ducF
-3. If there is a conflict in the package then click on “do not install”
+3. If there is a conflict in the package then click on “do not install” If prompt warning of app not part of Salesforce AppExchange partner select the checkbox
 4. Select install for all users.
 5. Click “Install now”